jetza/shopping-app-task/README.md

 - All texts (visible and accessibility) are translated and centralized in i18n files.
 - Language selection is saved in localStorage and automatically applied on every app load.
 - Accessibility is a priority: all elements have appropriate aria-labels and screen reader support.

+## Service Worker for Image Caching

+This app uses a Service Worker (`public/sw.js`) to cache images loaded from the API.
+This means that once an image is loaded, it will be served from the browser cache on subsequent visits, improving performance and reducing bandwidth usage.

+- The Service Worker is automatically registered in `src/main.tsx`.
+- If you update images on the server but keep the same URL, users may see the old image until the cache is refreshed.
+To force refresh, change the image URL or update the cache version in `sw.js`.
+- To disable this feature, remove the Service Worker registration code from `main.tsx` and/or delete `public/sw.js`.